spikebarnett/skred/README.md

 ### Usage

-Will recursively delete all files under this directory.
-Currently does not delete directories.
+Will recursively delete a directory and all files and directories under it.
+Does not follow symlinks.
 ```bash
 skred /path/to/target/directory/
 ```

-Will create 1000 dirs with 1000 files each at the cwd (for testing purposes).
+Will create 2000 dirs with 2000 files each at the cwd (for testing purposes).
 ```bash
 create
 ```